predictiveworks/works-beats/README.md

 # Works Beats

-Works Beats are part of the Cy(I)IoT stack and expand its capabilities by extremely useful components to work alongside PredictiveWorks.
+Works Beats are important building blocks of PredictiveWorks' combined Cyber Defense and IoT solution approach, called Cy(I)IoT.

-Beats are essentially lightweight, standalone purpose-built micro-services based on Akka.
+Beats are essentially lightweight, purpose-built scalable micro-services based on Akka.
-They are built to acquire data and then it into the Apache Spark based  Cy(I)IoT ecosystem.

-Works Beats harmonize multiple data protocols and currently ship data via MQTT and SSE.
+They are built to acquire, transform and disseminate data.
+Works Beats are data gateways that connect various data sources with FIWARE, MQTT and SSE output channel.

 There are current 7 official Beats: Fiware Beat, Fleet Beat, OPC-UA Beat, OpenCTI Beat, Things Beat, TLS Beat and Zeek Beat.

 ## FIWARE Beat

-**Fiware Beat** is a standalone Akka-based Http(s) service that connects to the FIWARE Context Broker, receives notifications that match custom subscriptions, and re-publishes these notifications via MQTT or SSE.
+**Fiware Beat** is an Akka-based Http(s) microservice that connects to a FIWARE Context Broker, receives notifications that match configured subscriptions, and re-publishes these notifications via MQTT or SSE.

+This approach sends higher level context (e.g., interpreted data) back to MQTT networks to enrich and complement sensor readings.

 **FIWARE** brings a curated framework of open source software components to accelerate and ease the implementation of smart IoT platforms and solutions.